 Putting the marinade together was a breeze, as was cooking.
 The recipe says 3 minutes per side, but if you’re using a cast-iron skillet on a 450-degree grill, 2 minutes per side is probably enough.
 I did three on one side and pulled them after about two on the other.
 They weren’t overdone but definitely didn’t need that other minute.

 Also, the oil is key because even with patting off the marinade, the scallops wanted to stick to the pan.
 This recipe may not replace my tried-and-true seared-in-butter scallops but I’ll definitely make these again!
-We got two servings and served them with grilled kale rabe, grilled carrots, and chardonnay.
+We got two servings and served them with grilled kale rabe, grilled carrots, and a glass of chardonnay.

 Originally published May 11, 2021